azure-volition/ml-sys-design/ch_06/README.md

 	> do not count word frequency, use whether each word appears as feature

-### Train model: only consider positive and negative sentiment
+### Train Model 1: only consider positive and negative sentiment

 * get Twitter data from Niek Sanders' corpus